 Who were the First Sanibel Island Inhabitants?

 Twelve thousand years ago nomadic primitive Indians began to inhabit the area around Sanibel and Captiva Islands.
-It is presumed that these Indians where the ancestors of the Calusa Indians.
-The Calusa were described as a warring tribe of blood thirsty savages.
+It is presumed that these Indians were the ancestors of the Calusa Indians.
+The Calusa were described as a warring tribe of blood-thirsty savages.
 They were not only fierce warriors, but possessed an elaborate political structure and cultured art forms.
 The Calusa nation extended from San Carlos Bay across the state of Florida utilizing waterways and elaborately constructed canals.
 Evidence of the Calusa Indians can still be seen throughout the barrier islands.
-In fact the Cabbage Key restaurant and Inn sit atop an ancient Indian Mound.
-These mounds were constructed by discarded shells and functioned in many ways providing relief from shore dwelling insects, tidal surges, and offered higher vantage points to spot approaching enemies.
+In fact, the Cabbage Key restaurant and Inn sit atop an ancient Indian Mound.
+These mounds were constructed by discarded shells and functioned in many ways providing relief from shore-dwelling insects, tidal surges, and offered higher vantage points to spot approaching enemies.
 Across from the Tarpon Lodge on Pine Island, Indian mounds can still be explored as the University of Florida is actively working on this archeological site.

 Who were the first Explorers to Discover Sanibel & Captiva?